Jeimer Candelario Player Props: Nationals vs. Phillies

 Jeimer Candelario At The Plate

-- Candelario leads Washington in total hits (56) this season while batting .269 with 26 extra-base hits.
+- Candelario leads Washington with 56 hits, batting .264 this season with 26 extra-base hits.

-- He has hit a long ball in seven games this year (13.0%), leaving the park in 3% of his plate appearances.
+- In 12.7% of his games this season, he has homered, and 3% of his trips to the plate.

-- In 16 games this season (29.6%), Candelario has picked up an RBI, and in 10 of those games (18.5%) he had more than one.
-He has also driven in three or more of his team's runs in two contests.
+- In 29.1% of his games this season, Candelario has had at least one RBI.
+He's picked up more than one in 18.2% and driven in three or more of his team's runs in two contests.

-- He has scored in 23 of 54 games this year, and more than once 4 times.
+- He has scored in 23 games this year (41.8%), including multiple runs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.